 Planning the perfect steak dinner involves devoting adequate time to your side dishes, too.
 Served with a simple salad, a steak can be a lean, nutritious supper, while adding puddles of sauce and mountains of fries makes the whole thing much more decadent.
 Get inspired by our ideas for sauces, vegetables, potatoes and beyond.

-Our guide to cooking the perfect steak will help you with timings and techniques, while our guide to creating the perfect steak dinner will help you choose your cut, accompanying drinks and cooking methods.
+First, make your ideal steak with our guide to creating the perfect steak dinner will help you choose your cut, accompanying drinks and cooking methods.

 Bearnaise: A classic French sauce with a slight vinegar tang and peppering of fresh tarragon.

 Pesto: Not the traditional basil-based green sauce as you know it, but a steak-friendly blend of watercress, chilli and hazelnuts.

 Barbecue: This diner condiment may not be the most refined of sauces, but making your own adds a nice touch.